microsoft/Windows365-PSScripts/Windows 365 Gateway IP Lookup/readme.md

 ## Usage

-To use this script, simply run it.
-There are no parameters to pass.
+Download the script and save it to a folder, then run it as Administrator from within the folder.
+There are no parameters accepted.

 ### How it works

-The script will check if the required modules (az.network and az.accounts) are installed and up to date.
-If they are not installed, the script will install them.
-If they are installed, but out of date, the script will state so - but will not update the modules.
+The script will check if the required modules (az.network and az.accounts) are installed.
+If they are not installed, the script will install and import them.
+The script can also check if the modules are out of date by changing the variable $CheckUpdates to $True.
+This is disabled by default to save time.

-It will then check to see if the path for the script is available, and if not, it will create the folder.
-If the CSV file is already present, the script will prompt to either Overwrite or Archive the existing CSV file.
-If Overwrite is chosen, the existing CSV file will be deleted and a new CSV file will be created.
-If Archive is chosen, the existing script will have a file extension of ".old" appended to the file.
-If an existing .old file exists, it will be deleted.

-Next, the script will prompt the user to provide Azure credentials.
-Upon entering credentials, the script will query Azure, parse the data, and output the list of Gateway IP addresses to the CSV file.
+The script will then prompt the user to provide Azure credentials.
+After successfully authenticating, the script will download the raw data, parse out the IP addresses, and write the list to a temporary CSV file.

-### Changing the output file
-The name and path of the CSV file can be changed by modifying the $CSVFile variable found near the beginning of the script.
+On the first run of the script, it will save the downloaded information in a new CSV file (W365-Gateways.CSV).
+The name of the CSV file can be changed by modifying the $CSVFile variable in the beginning of the script.
+Do not change the path in the variable.

+On subsequent runs, the script it will import the data from the existing CSV file and compare it to the temporary CSV file for differences.
+If no difference is found, nothing in the list has changed and the script will exit.
+If a difference is found, the list has updated and the existing CSV (W365-Gateways.CSV) will be updated with the latest Gateway IP addresses.